d12frosted/elpa-mirror/gnu/buffer-env-readme.txt

     dependencies, otherwise you may block Emacs for a long time.
   • `flake.nix' and `shell.nix': These files are used by the Nix package manager and are handled similarly to Guix.
+  • `pyproject.toml': If you are using [Poetry], [Hatch] or [PDM], buffer-env can infer the project environment from them.
   • `*.ps1': Similar to a regular shell script, but interpreted by PowerShell.

   For instructions on how to extend this list, see the documentation of the variable `buffer-env-command-alist'.

-3 Integration with other environment management mechanisms ══════════════════════════════════════════════════════════

-3.1 pyproject.toml
-──────────────────

-  If you are using a fully featured Python project manager such as [Poetry], [Hatch] or [PDM], buffer-env can be configured to infer the project environment directly from the `pyproject.toml' file.
-See [this note] for instructions.

 [Poetry] <https://python-poetry.org/>